sylodev/documentation/scripts/tags/server.md

 ## `{server.memberCount}`

-Get the total count of members in the server.
+Returns the total count of members in the server.
 This should be almost exactly accurate and is not subject to caching issues.

 ## `{server.createdAt}`

-Returns the Unix timestamp in milliseconds for the creation date of the server.
+Returns the number milliseconds between the UNIX epoch and the creation date of the server.